 The UTZ program enables farmers to learn better farming methods, improve working conditions and take better care of their children and the environment.

-Through the UTZ-program farmers grow better crops, generate more income and create better opportunities while safeguarding the environment and securing the earth’s natural resources.
+Through the UTZ-program farmers grow better crops, generate more income, and create better opportunities while safeguarding the environment and securing the earth’s natural resources.
 Now and in the future.

 Nova avoids the use of palm oils in its products.
 However, our non-dairy creamer (used in the fillings of our Espresso and mint slabs) has vegetable (palm) oil.
 Our supplier does have an RSPO (Round Table on Sustainable Palm Oil) Supply Chain certificate.
 The RSPO is a non-profit organisation that unites stakeholders from the 7 sectors of the palm oil industry: oil palm producers, processors or traders, consumer goods manufacturers, retailers, banks/investors, and environmental and social non-governmental organisations (NGOs), to develop and implement global standards for sustainable palm oil.

-The RSPO has developed a set of environmental and social criteria which companies must comply with in order to produce Certified Sustainable Palm Oil (CSPO).
+The RSPO has developed a set of environmental and social criteria that companies must comply with in order to produce Certified Sustainable Palm Oil (CSPO).
 When they are properly applied, these criteria can help to minimize the negative impact of palm oil cultivation on the environment and communities in palm oil-producing regions.

 The RSPO has more than 4,000 members worldwide who represent all links along the palm oil supply chain.
-They have committed to produce, source and/or use sustainable palm oil certified by the RSPO.
+They have committed to produce, source, and/or use sustainable palm oil certified by the RSPO.

-You must have come across chocolates that are covered in white or light brown patches instead of the usual shiny surface.
-This is a phenomenon known as chocolate bloom.
+You must have come across chocolates that are covered in white or light brown patches instead of the usual shiny surface… This is a phenomenon known as chocolate bloom.
 While bloomed chocolates are safe to be consumed, their unappetizing appearance and texture make them less than ideal.

 Chocolate bloom can be classified under two categories—Fat bloom and Sugar bloom.
 They are caused by different environmental conditions.

-Fat bloom can be identified when a thin layer of fat crystals forms on the surface of chocolate, causing it to lose its gloss.
+Fat bloom can be identified when a thin layer of fat crystals forms on the surface of the chocolate, causing it to lose its gloss.
 This white colour layer is soft to the touch and repels water.
 It should not be confused with the formation of moulds.

-Fat bloom occurs when there is a re-crystallization of fats and/or a migration of fat to the chocolate surface as a result of various factors.
-The most common cause is improper storage conditions such as higher or fluctuating storage temperature.
+Fat bloom occurs when there is a re-crystallization of fats and/or migration of fat to the chocolate surface as a result of various factors.
+The most common cause is improper storage conditions such as higher or fluctuating storage temperatures.
 Storing chocolate products at a constant temperature will delay the appearance of fat bloom.

-Sugar bloom is caused by moisture coming into contact with chocolate.
+Sugar bloom is caused by moisture coming into contact with the chocolate.
 When chocolate is taken out from the refrigerator, temperature fluctuations and high humidity result in condensation.
 The resultant moisture dissolves the sugar in the chocolate.
 When the water evaporates afterward, the sugar re-crystallizes into rough, irregular crystals on the surface.
 This gives the chocolate an unappealing appearance.